forging2012/m157q.github.io/content/posts/a-free-certificate-authority-to-encrypt-the-entire-web.md

 + SSL (Secure Sockets Layer)
     + The old name for the main security layer for TCP
 + TLS (Transport Layer Security)
-    + The modern name of TLS
+    + The modern name of SSL

 ## Importance of TLS